neuronsimulator/nrn-build-ci/README.md

 name/version of the second-newest version of the distribution at the time, while a generic "latest" tag is used for the latest version (where available).

+There is currently an exception for the CentOS family, where three versions are retained because the third-newest, CentOS7, is still in use on the BlueBrain5 system.

 This means that when a new version of a distribution is released, we automatically start testing it.
 When this happens, the old second-newest version generally becomes the